 Victims of identity theft can put a "fraud alert" on their credit accounts by telephoning each of the three credit bureaus.
 The fraud alert will request creditors call you before opening any new accounts.
 You must call all three bureaus individually as they often do not cross-report.

 To order your report: 1-800-685-1111 | To report fraud: 1-800-525-6285

 To order your report: 1-888-397-3742 | To report fraud: 1-888-397-3742

 To order your report: 1-800-916-8800 | To report fraud: 1-800-680-7285

 The Red Bluff Police Department is dedicated to protecting its citizens and community.
-If you have additional questions about this or any other topic, please feel free contact the Red Bluff Police Department by calling 530-527-3131.
-Remember, "An informed community is a safe community."
+If you have additional questions about this or any other topic, please feel free to call the Red Bluff Police Department at 527-3131.
+We will strive to return your calls and e-mails and answer your questions.
+And remember, "An informed community is a safe community."